legendarycode3/raffle-smart-contract/README.md

    * Create a subscription and note the Subscription ID.
    * Fund it with testnet LINK tokens.
 4. **Configure Makefile:**
+  * Change account name in Makefile to the name of your desired encrypted key

 ## Usage
 ### Building the Project